The Problems With People 'Hearing for the First Time' Videos

 CIs and assistive listening devices do not work for everyone

 I have met people who tried hearing aids and did not find them helpful.
 Cochlear implant surgery is also not suitable for all people with severe hearing loss for one reason or another.
 Some people who are born deaf are not helped by CIs, especially if they receive their devices in their teens or later in life.
-Teenagers may find the world of sound a bewildering cacophony of auditory stimuli that they are unable to process or understand, and eventually, give up on using the device.
+Teenagers may find the world of sound to be a bewildering cacophony of auditory stimuli that they are unable to process or understand.
+Eventually, they will give up on using the device.

-The success of assistive listening devices and CIs are dependent on a number of factors such as when the person lost their hearing and their level of language acquisition.
-A child who is born with severe hearing loss and receives a CI early in life will require a lot if training and rehab in order to be able to interpret auditory information and learn spoken language.
-Postlingual deaf people with new implants need training over time to interpret CI signals and most gain a considerable understanding of speech within a year.
+The success of assistive listening devices and CIs are dependent on several factors such as when the person lost their hearing and their level of language acquisition.
+A child who is born with severe hearing loss and receives a CI early in life will require a lot of training and rehab to be able to interpret auditory information and learn spoken language.
+Postlingual deaf people with new implants need training over time to interpret CI signals and gain a lot of understanding of speech within a year.